cinapr/TechCareer-AutoGenerate-Portfolio-Template/README.md

 **Edit the Data**
 Open `insert_activity.php` in your preferred text editor.
 Modify the data inside the `INSERT` query to match your profile information (work experience, education, publications, etc.).

+PS1.
+In project, any link that you do not have, just empty out.
+In project, only Name, Tags, and Short Description are mandatory.
+PS2.
+In project, there are several github link (github1,2,3,4).
+It is for covering the case for your project have multiple github link (Like separate frontend-backend-communication).
+If the github code only exist in 1 repo, just empty out the other github link.

 **Run PHP Initiation**
 Every time you make changes to `insert_activity.php`, run the following pages in your browser to initialize the changes: